Culture in the Workplace

 I don’t have all the answers; but one thing I do know is that when we focus on building a better culture, we build a better business.
 It’s not the mushy feel-good stuff some people say it is.
 Culture is a real-life, living, breathing part of a business, and it impacts everything.

 My experience with culture is/was born of necessity.
-A few years after taking the helm at Vivid, a manager came to me and said, “One of our employees is not a good culture fit and needs to go”.
+A few years after taking the helm at HSI, a manager came to me and said, “One of our employees is not a good culture fit and needs to go”.
 I asked him to describe what it meant to be a good culture fit.
 I got a long, convoluted answer that was based solely on the perception of one person, the manager.
 I realized at that moment that if we couldn’t clearly define our culture, we certainly couldn’t make intelligent business decisions based on it.